rogdooley/EthicalHackingArticles/EthicalHackingArticles/OSWE Course/File-Transfer Server/part1.md

 Before we think about uploads, downloads, or exfiltration, we need the **most basic Flask server** that can respond to a request.
 The program below imports the Flask class, creates an instance, and maps the `/` route to the `index` function.
 Save this as `server.py`.

+Flask uses the term _route_ for a URL path that maps to a function.
+In the example below,  `/` is the route and `index()` is the function that responds to it.

 ```python
 from flask import Flask